-Problem Procedure Cannot access LAN Check for a firm cable connection between the LAN jack and the LAN HUB.
+Problem Procedure Cannot access LAN Check for a firm cable connection between the LAN jack and the LAN hub.
 Wake-up on LAN Make sure the AC adaptor is connected.
-The does not work Wake-up on LAN function consumes powereven when the system is off.
+The Wake-up on LAN function consumes power even when the system is off.
 If problems persist, consult your LAN administrator.